 - Space-driven program: If we can identify the available space, we can determine the capacity the space can handle.

 We can apply either of these scenarios to new or renovated buildings, to temporary spaces within an existing building, or to a temporary stand-alone facility such as a trailer.
 The temporary installation of laboratories to accommodate demand could be a viable solution at this time.

 Availability of construction resources, such as prefabricated modular structures, MEP units, and specialty trades, will continue to be a moving target.
 A key element of the development of multiple test lab strategies is the MEP systems commissioning and the lab testing equipment support requirements to ensure that labs are set up according to the appropriate industry standards.
 In addition, all federal and local government regulations must be met irrespective of the availability of oversight agency staff.

 “What’s next” remains an open-ended question as geography drives how issues will be resolved.
 The answer may be any permutation of flexibility, nimbleness, and the resources that can responsive to specific needs.
-And DLR Group remains poised to do that.
+We remain poised to do that.

 Arte Noir: A Home to Honor the Black Creative Community

 Arte Noir, a local non-profit dedicated to showcasing Black art, artists, and culture, expanded to a storefront in Seattle's Central District.